 /

-A major problem of smoking is that it tends to disguise the damage taking place to teeth and gums.
+A major problem with smoking is that it tends to disguise the damage taking place to teeth and gums.

-Usually infected gums are red, puffy and bleed easily when they are brushed.
-Smokers’ gums are not like this – they are pale and thin and do not bleed readily.
+Usually, infected gums are red and puffy, and bleed easily when they are brushed.
+Smokers’ gums are not like this; they are pale and thin and do not bleed readily.

-The nicotine in tobacco smoke is called a vaso-constrictor – it acts on blood vessels to contract them, reducing the blood flow to the gum and bone.
-The decreased blood supply does two things; it masks the signs of disease and also undermines the body’s ability to combat any infection.
+The nicotine in tobacco smoke is called a vasoconstrictor; it acts on blood vessels to contract them, reducing the blood flow to the gums and bones.
+The decreased blood supply does two things: it masks the signs of disease and also undermines the body’s ability to combat any infection.

-Nicotine also has a profound effect on the saliva, promoting the formation of the thicker ‘mucous’ form of saliva at the expense of the thinner watery ‘serous’ saliva which is instrumental in counteracting the effects of acid attack after eating.
-This effect of nicotine explains why some heavy smokers get decay even if they are brushing well.
+Nicotine also has a profound effect on saliva, promoting the formation of the thicker ‘mucous’ form of saliva at the expense of the thinner, more ‘serous’ saliva, which is instrumental in counteracting the effects of acid attack after eating.
+This effect of nicotine explains why some heavy smokers decay even if they are brushing well.

 Gum Disease and Loose Teeth